A Model of Collaboration Network Formation with Heterogenous Skills

+Collaboration is an increasingly important part of economic activity.
+As our economy shifts away from manufacturing, towards more knowledge-based industries, the dominant methods of production have shifted away from assembly lines towards collaborative team-based production.
+As a result, knowledge-based firms look more and more like universities and national labs, where collaborative problem-solving is a vital part of work.
+It is generally accepted that collaboration is vital because it allows individuals with different skills to pool their efforts and solve more difficult problems than any of them could alone (\citealp{Hong2001}, \citealp{Polzer2002}, \citealp{Thomas-Hunt2003}, \citealp{Phillips2004}).
+As collaboration between heterogeneous workers becomes more central to economic production, it is increasingly important to consider not only the overall composition of the workforce, but also the \emph{structure} of their interactions.

+Network theory provides a useful perspective when grappling with this complex set of interactions between collaborators, and a growing literature has examined the structure of collaboration networks, such as the network science coauthorship network shown in Figure\ref{fig:econ-coauthorship} (data courtesy of \citealp{Newman2006}).
+One of the most striking features of collaboration networks are their extreme heterogeneity.
+Some individuals in this network have many links, while most have very few.
+This skewed degree distribution can be found in most collaboration networks (\citealp{Powell1996}, \citealp{Barabasi1999}, \citealp{Newman2001}, \citealp{Gleiser2003}, \citealp{Moody2004}, \citealp{Uzzi2005}, \citealp{Acedo2006b}, \citealp{Goyal2006}, \citealp{Iyer2006}), and suggests a similar disparity in both community engagement and productivity.

-The structure of this network is important for a number of reasons.
-On an individual level, a person's position on the network reflects her role in the collaborative community--a person who is located on the periphery of a community will play a different role than a person who is more central.
-A person's position in the network is also correlated with her influence in the collaborative community, \footnote{see \citet{Menzel1955}, \citet{DeMarzo2003}, \citet{Golub2010}, \citet{Banerjee2011} } her access to knowledge, tools, and information, \footnote{see \citet{Jackson2008} for a summary of this literature } and her probability of finding a job. \footnote{See \citet{Calvo-Armengol2004} and \citet{Calvo-Armengol2004a} } On a more global level, the overall structure of the collaboration network reflects the nature of the problem solving community--a community consisting of several densely-connected clusters will have a different character than a community where links are spread evenly.
-Moreover, network structure impacts the function of the community, improving or impeding the flow of information and ideas, opinion formation, and the spread of effective technologies. \footnote{see \citet{Jackson2007a}, \citet{Jackson2007} for examples, plus a survey of the literature }
+There is ample evidence that this network heterogeneity is important in the function of a collaborative community.
+On an individual level, a person\textquoteright s position in the network reflects her role in the collaborative community, and has an effect on her behavior and outcomes.
+Network position is correlated with influence (\citealp{Menzel1955}, \citealp{DeMarzo2003}, \citealp{Golub2010}, \citealp{Banerjee2011}), access to knowledge, tools, and information (see \citealp{Jackson2008} for a summary of this literature), and the probability of finding a job (\citealp{Calvo-Armengol2004} and \citealp{Calvo-Armengol2004a}), not to mention that individuals with more collaborators tend to be more productive.
+On a more global level, the overall structure of the collaboration network reflects the nature of the problem solving community\textendash for example, a workplace where a single individual drives most of the collaborative interaction will function differently from one where no individual is dominant.
+In particular, the structure of the collaboration network affects the flow of information and ideas, the speed of problem solving efforts, and the spread of effective technologies (see \citealp{Jackson2007a}, \citealp{Jackson2007} for examples).